OfficielSalah/todo-bash/README.md

     String Todo ITEM.
 @FLAG:  Depends on the option
     -n | Filtring the display (display n lines)
-    -i | Add task at a spisific index
+    -i | Add task at a spesific index
 @VALUE:
     integers
 @EXAMPLES: